smartdevicelink/sdl_evolution/proposals/NNNN-SDL-behavior-in-case of-Low-Voltage.md

 - SDL stops audio/video streaming
 - During LOW_VOLTAGE all transports are unavailable for SDL
 - SDL persists resumption related data stored before receiving LOW_VOLTAGE message
-- After WAKE_UP applications data will be resumed to the state before LOW_VOLTAGE event
+- After WAKE_UP application will be unregistered and device disconnected
 - If LOW_VOLTAGE was received at the moment of writing to policies database, SDL and Policies Manager must keep policies database correct and working.
 After "WAKE_UP" policy database reflects the last known correct state.
 - SDL and PoliciesManager must persist 'consumer data' (resumption-related + local PT) periodically and independently of the external events
 - SDL resumes its regular work after receiving "WAKE_UP"
-- SDL must be able to start up correctly in the next ignition cycle after it was powered off
+- SDL must be able to start up correctly in the next ignition cycle after it was powered off in low voltage state

 ## Details of implementation